cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## What is the relation between the model and the controller in the standard MVC implementation?
-(Choose the correct answers).

-### The controller modifies the model.

-### The model notifies the controller about changes.

-The model updates the controller.

-The controller sets the model visibility.

-****

-:book: UX402 - Unit 2

-****

-## You want to define a property with the name width to enhance a standard UI5 control.
-The property should hold the current width of the UI control.
-What is the best approach to defining the type of such a property?
-(Choose the correct answer).

-Define the property width of the type string.

-Define the property width of the type sap.ui.core.Integer

-### Define the property width of the type sap.ui.core.CSSSize.

-Define the property width of the type sap.ui.core.type.CSSSize.

-****

-:book: UX402 - Unit 2

-****

-## How do you access the MessageManager?
-(Choose the correct answer).

-### A It is a singleton and can be accessed by the getMessageManager function on the core object.

-You have to instantiate the MessageManager using the constructor function.

-Each UI control provides a function to access the MessageManager.

-****

-:book: UX402 - Unit 2

-****

 ## In an overview page, all entity sets for cards have an association with the entity set for global filter, otherwise the filter will not work on the card.
 (Choose the correct answer).

 True